How to Hide Messages on iPhone

-Ways you can get more privacy for your messages to safeguard them from prying eyes
+Although you can't truly hide your messages, here are all the ways you can get more privacy for them to safeguard them from prying eyes.

 We get all sorts of messages these days, from personal or work messages to confidential messages from our banks.
 It’s completely understandable to want a little privacy when it comes to these messages.

 But, by default, any messages you receive on your iPhone are available for anyone to read, even when your phone is locked.
 Fortunately, there’s an easy way to hide your messages from anyone’s prying eyes so no one can read their content while your phone is locked.

 But if you want to hide the messages themselves, that’s another story altogether.
 There’s no way you can hide the messages on your iPhone.
 However, we will cover the alternative methods that can sub in for hiding your messages to afford you some measure of privacy.
 Let’s get going.

 One of the biggest concerns when it comes to private messages is the message previews available on the lock screen notifications that anyone can see.
 Fortunately, it is easy to hide these previews from notifications.

 When you hide the previews, the notification only shows the name of the contact (or number in case of an unknown number) and the type of message received in the notification.
 Here’s what we mean by the type of message: If it is a text message, it’ll say “Text Message” underneath it, whereas it’ll say “iMessage” for an iMessage.

 Now, you can hide previews for all of your notifications or only for the Messages app.
 If you hide previews for all notifications, the notifications from other apps will only show the app’s name and the word ‘Notification’/ ‘N Notifications’ under it.

 To hide the previews, open the Settings app on your iPhone.
 Then, tap the option for ‘Notifications’.